Changing CSS as You Scroll with Stimulus

 The #onScroll function uses requestAnimationFrame to optimize scroll performance, so checkPosition is called efficiently and not make your browser turn on your laptop’s fans. 🔥 It then sets the touchingValue to true or false.
 The #checkPosition function compares the positions of observed and trigger target-elements relative to the controller’s element, adding or removing the defined intersecting class(es) based on their intersection.

-Now all that is left, is to be good citizens and remove the scroll event listener once the element is removed from the DOM.
+Now all that is left is to be good citizens and remove the scroll event listener once the element is removed from the DOM.

 export default class extends Controller {